arboleya/snapshooter/README.md

 # About

-Snapshooter is basicly a crawler, which will load a URL, wait the javascript to render, save it as plain HTML file and carry on until all `hrefs` are rendered.
+Snapshooter will load a URL, wait the javascript to render and save it as plain HTML.

+This will be done recursively until all found links in the start URL is saved.

 # Issues